 A review should also be undertaken of the performance of the contractor to assist in the future selection of tenderers.
 Appraisal forms designed for this purpose are provided as appendices; Appendix 1 for contractors and Appendix 2 for consultants.
-Whilst the Council's preferred method for selecting contractors is to use Construction Line, where Approved Lists continue to be used, firms will be subjected to technical vetting that includes a contractor's performance on previous contracts.

-Appendix 1 - Post Contract Appraisal Form (Contractor)
+Appendix 1 - Post Contract Appraisal Form ( (Contra actor)

 Contractor:

 Project:

 Date of Practical Completion:

-Details od Satisfactory Poor
+Details Go od Satisfactory Poor

-1. Site organisation
+Site organisation

-2. Head Office organisation
+Head Office organisation

 3. Relationship between client/ contractor

 4. Quality of Workmanship

 5. Contractor's compliance with Health

 and Safety standards

-Control of sub-contractors
+6. Control of sub-contractors

 Yes No Comments

 7. Did contractor have any difficulty in

 providing adequate labour or plant?

-8. Did the contractor sub-contract a large proportion of the work?
+8. Did the contractor sub-contract a large

+proportion of the work?

 9. Were the works completed on time,

-taking into account any extensions
+taking into account any extensions granted?

-granted?

-10.Did the contractor complete any
+10. Did the contractor complete any

 remedial works without being unduly

 pressed?

 11. Did the contractor make unreasonable

 claims?

-12.Were contractual claims settled
+12. Were contractual claims settled

 satisfactorily?

-13.Were the final accounts settled
+13. Were the final accounts settled -

 satisfactorily?

 14. Did the contractor re-programme or

 reschedule works efficiently where

 problems were encountered or where

 extensions of time were granted?

-15. Would you employ this contractor again?
+15. Would you employ this contractor

+again?

 16. Any further comments

 Signature of Spending Officer: